 Determine Risk Impact

 Examine how the confidentiality, integrity, and availability of data (the “CIA triad’) could be affected by each risk.
-Also, consider different implications of each risk, including business, legal, contractual, and regulatory implications.
+Also, consider different implications of each threat, including business, legal, contractual, and regulatory implications.
 To get going, ask:

 - What might be the cost of replacing a compromised asset?